 Dynamic In-Game Purchases

 AI transforms in-game stores into adaptive marketplaces, where offers evolve based on individual player preferences and past spending habits.
 By analyzing gameplay data, AI identifies what players value most, whether it’s power-ups, cosmetics, or time-saving boosts.
-Using AI, developers can track how a player engages with the game and adjust pricing, offer bundles, or special deals accordingly.
 This strategy can lead to increased purchase rates and user satisfaction.

 According to Clevertap, promotions that are time-sensitive can be 8% more effective than other types.
 By utilizing AI, developers can determine optimal moments to create urgency, such as after a player completes a difficult level or logs in during a retention campaign.